-Upset by porn and ‘immoral content,’ a man planted pipe bombs outside cellphone stores, FBI says
+Upset by porn and ‘immoral content,’ a man planted pipe bombs outside cellphone stores, FBI alleges

 They zeroed in on a vehicle the man was seen driving in the video, a maroon-colored Chevrolet minivan, tracking down its owner in part because of a dealership sticker on its back bumper.
 They visited the dealership and got information on similar vehicles it had sold.

-One of them led them to Allen, who matched the characteristics shown on the surveillance footage.
+One of them led them to Allen, who matched the characteristics shown on the surveillance footage, according to court documents.
 On Monday, FBI agents showed up at his home.

 Allen admitted creating the letters and leaving them at cell towers, the affidavit said.
 He also allegedly said he had made the pipe bombs and left them at the stores.